 How long can I go between scheduling dental cleanings?

 It is recommended that patients schedule dental cleanings at least 2 times a year, however, this varies from patient to patient.
 Some people at risk may be told to schedule dental cleanings more often.
 In these cases, patients may be asked to schedule appointments quarterly.

 What should I do after a dental cleaning?

 After a dental cleaning patients are told to refrain from eating until the effects from the numbing are entirely gone.
 Some swelling is normal post-cleaning.
 Over-the-counter medication can be used to help ease any swelling or pain.
 Saltwater rinses are also known to help reduce swelling and pain.

 How long does it take gums to heal after deep cleaning?

 Many patients report that their gums are the most sensitive after having a dental cleaning.
-Some sensitivity after a cleaning is normal.
+Some sensitivity after cleaning is normal.
 The healing time for gums is about one week.
-Bleeding and gum redness post cleaning is entirely normal.
+Bleeding and gum redness post-cleaning are entirely normal.
 It shows that the dentist removed plaque and thoroughly cleaned your teeth and gums.

 Schedule a Dental Exam Today